Introduction to suing Coinbase in Small Claims Court

 You’ll need to find and prepare your small claims form based on where you decide to sue.
 Usually, people sue where the defendant lives or does business.

 Then, wherever you decide to sue, look up the county small claims system.
 They’ll provide details on their website about what small claims forms are necessary.
-You can read more about the small claims process here.
+Then you’ll need to file at the correct courthouse, receive your paperwork back, and serve the defendant.

 Serve your small claims paperwork to Coinbase